Locally Differentially Private Distributed Online Learning with Guaranteed Optimality: Introduction

-As differential privacy (DP) has been widely accepted as the standard notion of privacy~\cite{DPwide1}, plenty of results have been proposed to enable differential privacy in distributed optimization/learning.
-Most of the results explicitly rely on a trusted curator to aggregate and publish data~\cite{GDP1,GDP2,GDP3}.
-Recently, some differential-privacy solutions have been proposed for fully distributed optimization algorithms, including~\cite{PDOP,GDPD1,GDPD2,GDPD3} as well as our own prior work~\cite{GDPD4,tailoring}.
-However, since these results still use the classic ``centralized" differential-privacy framework, they implicitly require that the agents mutually cooperate with each other in publishing data~\cite{wangcentrial}.
-To ensure privacy in the scenario where an agent does not trust anyone else (including other participating agents) and aims to protect against an adversary that can observe every message shared in the network, we have to use local differential privacy (LDP), which is widely regarded as the strongest model of differential privacy~\cite{LDP1,LDP2,LDP3,LDP4}.
+As differential privacy (DP) is gaining increased traction due to its mathematical rigor, implementation simplicity, and post-processing immunity~\cite{Dwork2010,Dwork2014}, plenty of results have been proposed to enable differential privacy in distributed optimization/learning~\cite{explicity1,explicity2,explicity3,explicity4,PDOP,offlineDP1,offlineDP2,offlineDP3,offlineDP4,offlineDP5,tailoring,nonconvexwang}.
+However, most existing differential-privacy results for distributed optimization/learning explicitly rely on a trusted curator to aggregate and publish data in a centralized manner~\cite{explicity1,explicity2,explicity3,explicity4}.
+Recently, some differential-privacy solutions have been proposed for fully distributed optimization algorithms, including~\cite{PDOP,offlineDP1,offlineDP2,offlineDP3,offlineDP4,offlineDP5} as well as our own prior work~\cite{tailoring,nonconvexwang,wangcentrial}.
+However, since these results still use {the classical centralized differential-privacy framework\footnote{{By centralized differential privacy, we mean the traditional differential-privacy framework, where a data aggregator/curator is needed to collect data from all learners and inject differential-privacy noises.
+Note that although results such as\cite{offlineDP1,offlineDP3,offlineDP4,offlineDP5,tailoring,nonconvexwang,wangcentrial} do not explicitly assume the existence of a data aggregator/curator, they still require participating learners to trust each other to cooperatively determine the amount of noises needed to achieve a certain level of privacy protection (privacy budget).
+Hence, they are also somewhat ``centralized," and hence, different from the local model of differential privacy in this paper.}}}, they do not explicitly address protection against information inference by participating learners~\cite{wangcentrial}.
+To ensure privacy in the scenario where a learner does not trust anyone else (including other participating learners) and aims to protect against an adversary that can observe every message shared in the network, we have to use local differential privacy (LDP), which obviates the need for a data curator/aggregator that is required in the traditional centralized differential-privacy framework to collect data and inject noises~\cite{LDP1,LDP2,LDP3}.